Cibinqo (Abrocitinib)

 Pregnancy and Breastfeeding

-Cibinqo must not be used during pregnancy or breastfeeding.
-Use effective contraception during treatment and for at least 1 month after the last dose.
-The medicine may pass into breast milk.
+Cibinqo should not be used during pregnancy or while breastfeeding.
+Effective contraception is recommended during treatment and for at least one month after stopping.

 Drug Interactions